ShadowRadiance/advent-of-code-2021/2023-go/main/instructions/day21.md

 - In exactly 5000 steps, he can reach `16733044` garden plots.

 However, the step count the Elf needs is much larger!
 Starting from the garden plot marked `S` on your infinite map, **how many garden plots could the Elf reach in exactly `26501365` steps**?

+Your puzzle answer was 616951804315987.

+Both parts of this puzzle are complete!
+They provide two gold stars: **